George Mason Students Take on Hackers

 Home

-The Information Systems and Technology (IST) department at George Mason is a vibrant community of coders, designers, cybersecurity specialists, AI/ML experts, and HCI researchers.
+The Information Sciences and Technology (IST) department at George Mason is a vibrant community of coders, designers, cybersecurity specialists, AI/ML experts, and HCI researchers.
 Together we tackle real-world challenges-from smart technologies and transportation systems to cybersecurity and public safety solutions.

 “I love the community and culture at Mason.
 There’s always something to do, and something to look forward to on campus.
 But I’ll hopefully be back, in some capacity.”